dougdew/WorkbenchFX/README.md

 $ mvn install:install-file -Dfile=metadata.jar -DgroupId=com.force.api -DartifactId=force-metadata-api -Dversion=31.0.0 -Dpackaging=jar

+The code in this project uses JavaFX and lambdas.
+Therefore, this project depends upon JDK8.

 The drop down list for selecting a server is intentionally blank.
 For now, it is up to you to add entries to that list.
 You can add entries to that list by adding code to LoginController.java.

 The drop down list for api version shows many versions, but for now, it is only meaningful to select version 31.0.